Non-Gaussian Geostatistical Modeling using (skew) t Processes: A stochastic process with marginal distribution

+One implication of Theorem (\ref{theoiii}) point c) is that the process $Y^*_{\nu}$ inherits the mean square differentiability of $G$ under the condition $\nu > 2(2m+1)$.
+Otherwise, the mean square differentiability depends on $\nu$.
+For instance, if $G$ is one time mean square differentiable then $Y^*_{\nu}$ can be zero or one time differentiable depending if $\nu>6$ or not.

 {\bf Remark 3}: A simplified version of the $t$ process in Equation (\ref{rut}), can be obtained assuming $W_{\nu}(\bm{s}_i) \perp W_{\nu}(\bm{s}_j) , i\neq j$.
 Under this assumption, $Y^*_{\nu}$ is still a process with $t$ marginal distribution but, in this case, the geometrical properties are not inherited from the `parent' Gaussian process $G$.
 In particular, it can be shown that the resulting correlation function exhibits a discontinuity at the origin and, as a consequence, the process is not mean-square continuous.
+A not mean-square continuous version of the $t$ process in Equation (\ref{rut}), can be obtained by introducing a nugget effect, i.e., a discontinuity of $\rho_{Y^*_{\nu}}(\bm{h})$ at the origin.
+This can be easily achieved by replacing $\rho(\bm{h})$ in (\ref{CC}) with $\rho^*(\bm{h})=1$ if $\bm{h}=\bm{0}$ and $\rho^*(\bm{h})=(1-\tau^2)\rho(\bm{h})$ otherwise, where $0\leq\tau^2<1$ represents the underlying nugget effect.